 Image: Apple

 Live Translation is an AI-powered translation feature that functions across iMessage, FaceTime, and your Phone app.
 It offers live translation—in audio and written format—when it detects you're speaking to someone using another language.
-It's currently unknown how many languages will be supported when the feature is released.
+Note that this feature requires a device with Apple Intelligence.

 Hold Assist